John Ngata Kariuki

 At the 2007 parliamentary elections, he won the Kirinyaga Central Constituency parliamentary seat on FORD-Asili ticket.

-However, he lost the seat for Kirinyaga central after a court petition filed by Daniel Karaba (Narc-Kenya).
-Kariuki decided not to defend his seat at the subsequent by-election, where Karaba lost to the PNU candidate Joseph Gitari.
+However, he lost the seat for Kìrìnyaga central after a court petition filed by Daniel Karaba (Narc-Kenya).
+Kariūki decided not to defend his seat at the subsequent by-election, where Karaba lost to the PNU candidate Joseph Gitari.

 He has served as Non-Executive Chairman and Director in several companies including Kenya Airways, Kenya National Assurance, the Automobile Association of Kenya, the Kenya Post & Telecommunications Corporation (Telkom Kenya) and as a member of the Advisory Committee of the Bank of India.

-Kariuki is the second son of Japhet Kariuki Kanyotu.
-His elder brother is the late James Kanyotu (Kenya's first Director of Intelligence), and he is followed by another brother, David Nderu (a well known industrialist).
-He has two sisters and three other brothers.
+Kariūki is the second son of Japhet Kariūki Kanyotu.
+His elder brother is the late James Kanyotu (Kenya's first Director of Intelligence).